arctelix/.dotsys/README.md

 #### REPO MANAGEMENT (local and remote)

-A repo is simply a github repository containing a directory for each topic you wish to maintain.
-When you make changes to your repo, it will be synced to github so you can roll those changes out on all the systems you maintain.
+A repo is simply a GitHub repository containing a directory for each topic you wish to maintain.
+When you make changes to your repo, it will be synced to GitHub so you can roll those changes out on all the systems you maintain.

 Your default repo's "master" branch